Albert Odyssey: Legend of Eldean: Audio

-Unlike Working Designs other work Lunar, Albert Odyssey: Legend of Eldean makes little use of voice acting or cinematics, presenting most of its story through text.

 The music of Legend of Eldean was composed by in-house Sunsoft composer Naoki Kodaka, who wrote the score for the two previous Albert Odyssey titles.
 Background music consists of a combination of built-in synth from the Sega Saturn's internal sound chip and live instrumentation recorded at Japan's Music Farm Studio.
 Selected tracks were presented using CD-quality pulse-code modulation as opposed to sequenced, MIDI-based audio, resulting in fuller, more realistic sound.
+Unlike most Japanese RPGs of the time, Albert Odyssey: Legend of Eldean makes little use of voice acting or cinematics, presenting most of its story through text.

 On March 21, 1996, Sunsoft released an official soundtrack to the game in Japan published by Pony Canyon Records.
 The album consists of two discs, with the first fourteen tracks on disc one consisting of the live-recorded songs used in the game.
 Disc two contains a bonus sound effect digest featuring sound and voice clips used in the Japanese version, as well as two arranged tracks including the normal battle theme and end title.